Certainty Blog

 Observing operations

-When heading to the factory floor or production line for a Gemba walk, remember the goal is to observe processes as they stand.
-While potential deviations from policy — along with possible fixes — may be obvious, it’s best not to intervene in operations unless absolutely necessary.
-Here’s why: Staff completing tasks are already under stress to complete their work and will be doubly worried about executives making the rounds.
-By making it clear that your purpose is to observe, you can get a better sense of how operations actually occur day-to-day.
+When heading to the factory floor for a Gemba Walk, remember the goal is to observe processes as they stand.
+Potential deviations from policy — along with possible fixes — may be obvious.
+However, it’s best not to intervene in operations unless absolutely necessary.

 Engaging employees

-It’s also critical to engage staff who are doing front-line work.
-Why?
-Because they’re the ones intimately familiar with how systems work and why things operate the way they do in real-time.
-Consider legacy technologies often used in manufacturing — these may be purpose-built production machines that are still in operation but whose inner workings are known only to a few experienced staff members.
-While the temptation here may be to remove and replace this dated machinery, front-line staff can give first-hand accounts of how these tools are connected with other operational elements — and what type of performance losses might occur if these machines are suddenly replaced.
+It’s also critical to engage staff who do front-line work.
+They’re the ones intimately familiar with how systems work and why things operate the way they do in real-time.
+For example, consider legacy technologies often used in manufacturing.
+These may be purpose-built production machines that are still in operation.
+However, only a few experienced staff members may know their inner workings.

 What are the Key Components of a Gemba Walk?